wp-plugins/sexybookmarks/readme.txt

 * This is a "re-release" of *v2.6.0*, but hopefully without the massive amounts of errors this time.
 * Also removed any and all API calls the plugin was making so as to prevent SexyBookmarks from being the _culprit_ when it comes to people receiving the "Unexpected http error occured during the API request" error.
 * Removed some old warnings/errors that are no longer needed.
+* Solved the riddle of the disappearing footers/sidebars (I think)
 * Better optimized the dashboard and image sprites
 * I believe this version fixes the problem with bitly creating massive amounts of short URLs for each post, but only time and trial by fire will tell...
 * Also added Orkut